Ogopogo: Alleged sightings

+In 2000, a Japanese expedition caught a 40 foot sonar image of an object about 7 meters below the point near Rattlesnake Island.
+Several underwater caves were also discovered off of the island as well.
+A following expedition in 2001 resulted in inconclusive sonar readings of a large object, and another in 2006 discovered more caves at much greater depths.

-In August 2008, a local photographer Sean Viloria and his girl friend Jessica Weagers were sitting by the lake shore of Peachland as she noticed a disturbance in the water.
-Sean snapped one photograph, but his camera had died, and wasn't able to capture more.
-Sean never publicized it, but described it as having black hump like ridges.
-Eight days later south of the original sighting, Sean pulled his car over to look at the Highway 97 widening project, and Jessica spotted another disturbance.
-He snapped 11 photographs of the unknown object as it was surfacing near a boat.(However Sean has only shown 3-4 images to the public) One of them shows a tail or neck like object surfacing the water while the others show the back and head of the creature.
-Sean estimated the creature being 18–20 ft long estimated from the boat in the background.
+In August 2008, a local photographer named Sean Viloria and his girlfriend Jessica Weagers were sitting by the lakeshore at Peachland when Weagers noticed a disturbance in the water.
+Viloria snapped one photograph, but his camera died and he wasn't able to capture any more.
+Viloria did not publicize this photo, but described a creature having black hump-like ridges.
+Eight days later, south of the original sighting, Viloria had pulled his car over to look at the Highway 97 widening project when Weagers spotted another disturbance.
+Viloria snapped 11 photographs of the unknown object as it surfaced near a boat.
+Viloria has only shown 3-4 of these photographs to the public.
+One of them shows a tail or neck-like object surfacing the water, while the others show the back and head of the creature.
+Viloria estimated the creature as being 5.5–6 m long, judging by the size of the boat in the background.
 The photos were examined by many local experts.
-Chris Bull who ran the local fishing department, and cataloged every single species of the lake concluded it didn't look like any known animal of the lake.
-A Biologist noted the black/red texture was possibly a different creature or pollution.
-Members of the show Monster Quest also examined the photographs and found no evidence of tampering.
-The photos wouldn't be shown to television until 2009 on Monster Quest's episode Lake Demons.
-Viloria would end up making a little Ogopogo statue off of a Plesiosaur.
+Chris Bull concluded it didn't look like any known animal of the lake.
+A biologist noted the black/red texture was possibly a different creature or pollution.
+Members of the show MonsterQuest examined the photographs and found no evidence of tampering, as featured in the 2009 episode "Lake Demons".
+This broadcast marked the first appearance of the photos on television.
+Viloria also sculpted a small statue of Ogopogo, which resembles a plesiosaur.